-in that choice situation.
+In the rest of the paper, we investigate the implications of the preceding results, and especially their practical implications for morally significant real-world choices.
+As we have seen, how closely a given non-additive axiology agrees with its additive counterpart in some real-world choice situation depends on the size of the population that can be treated as 'background' in that choice situation.
 And what that additive counterpart will be (i.e., which version of CL or PR) depends on the average welfare of the background population, and perhaps on its entire welfare distribution.
 In this section, therefore, we consider the size and (to a lesser extent) the welfare of real-world background populations.

 We note that nothing in this section (or the next two) shows conclusively that the background population is large enough for our limit results to be effective, but we do establish a prima facie case for their relevance.
-In §9, we will seek firmer conclusions in a stylized case.
+In §9] we will seek firmer conclusions in a stylized case.

-We have so far taken the separation between 'background' and 'foreground' populations as given, but it will now be helpful to make these notions more precise.
-Given a choice between populations $X_1, X_2, ..., X_n$, the population Z that can be treated as background with respect to that choice is defined by $Z(w) = \min_i X_i(w)$.
+We have so far been informal about the distinction between 'background' and 'foreground' populations, but it will now be helpful to make these notions more precise.
+Importantly, the background population is not defined in terms of individuals whose existence and welfare levels are unaffected by the choice at hand.
+Rather, given a choice between populations $X_1, X_2, ...
+X_n$, the population Z that can be treated as background with respect to that choice is defined by $Z(w) = \min_i X_i(w)$.
 That is, the background population consists of the minimum number of welfare subjects at each welfare level who are guaranteed to exist regardless of the agent's choice.
 For this Z and for each X_i , there is then a population X_i^ such that $X_i = X_i^ + Z$.
-The choice between $X_1, X_2, ..., X_n$ can therefore be understood as a choice between the foreground populations $X_1^, X_2^, ..., X_n^$, in the presence of background population Z.
+The choice between $X_1, X_2, ...
+X_n$ can therefore be understood as a choice between the foreground populations $X_1^, X_2^, ..., X_n^$, in the presence of background population Z.

 Clearly, this means that different real-world choices will involve different background populations.
 In particular, more consequential choices (that have far-reaching effects on the overall population) allow less of the population to be treated as background, whereas choices whose effects are tightly localized (or otherwise limited) may allow nearly the entire population to be treated as background.
-But we can also define a 'shared' background population for some set of choice situations, by considering all the overall populations that might be brought about by any profile of choices in those situations.
-Thus we can speak, for instance, of the population that is 'background' with respect to all the choices faced by present-day human agents, consisting of the minimum number of individuals at each welfare level that the overall population will contain whatever we all collectively do (perhaps simply equal to the number of individuals at each welfare level outside Earth's present future light cone).24
+But we can also define a 'shared' background population for a set of choice situations, by considering all the overall populations that might be brought about by any profile of choices in those situations.
+Thus we can speak, for instance, of the population that is 'background' with respect to all the choices faced by present-day human agents, consisting of the minimum number of individuals at each welfare level that the overall population will contain whatever we all collectively do.
+This might simply be the number of individuals at each welfare level outside Earth's present future light cone.
+[22] Importantly, however, the size of the background population can exceed the number of 'unaffectable' individuals (e.g., those outside our future light cone).
+It might be, for instance, that our present choices entirely determine which particular future individuals will exist, but that whatever we do, the future population will include some minimum number of individuals at various welfare levels, in which case those minima will contribute to the background population.